IBM/tweet-travel-blog-summary/README.md

 # Text summarization of a Travel blog and tweeting it to increase the reach and expand business.
-Twitter’s Value for Marketing is not hidden from all of us.
-Twitter is like the “Swiss Army knife” of social media.
-Like the classic penknife, which contains a multifaceted toolset designed to serve a variety of functions, you can use Twitter for multiple purposes, depending on your business goals and needs.
-However, growing your Twitter account and turning it into an actual tool that generates leads and builds up your brand.
-Growing a real following on Twitter takes more than sending out Tweets whenever your company has a product being released or an upcoming event.
-It’s about engaging with your target audience and interacting with them.
-Hashtags are so darn important in doing so.
-A hashtag is a label used on social media sites that makes it easier to find information with a theme or specific content.
-Associations can use hashtags to reach their target audience and to help members filter information.

-Successful Twitter marketing is powerful.
-You can unlock new opportunities to grow your business online.
-If Twitter is used well, it can drive tons of traffic to your website.
-But you need to be creative when crafting tweets to promote your blog posts, videos, and other content.

 In this Code Pattern We will demonstrate a methodology to summarize a blog using Watson Studio.
 We will make use of the existing Code Pattern [Text summarization and visualization using watson studio](https://github.com/IBM/text-summarization-and-visualization-using-watson-studio).
 You will get the details of the text summarization from the suggested code pattern.
 This Code Pattern focuses on extractive summarization of the travel blog, extracting keywords converting them into relevant hashtags and tweeting it on twitter.